tardate/LittleArduinoProjects/BoldportClub/stringy/DemoBurner/README.md

 See the music sources in [examples](./examples) - `*.gp` is the Guitar Pro file, `*.xml` is the MusicXML export.

-My first attempts were with some quite complex scores and I immediately ran into the major problem: the current stringy code only allows for 2-bits worth of not duration, which doesn't cut it for anything ranging from half notes to 32nd's, with dotted notes and ties!
+My first attempts were with some quite complex scores and I immediately ran into the major problem: the current stringy code only allows for 2-bits worth of note duration, which doesn't cut it for anything ranging from half notes to 32nd's, with dotted notes and ties!

 So I limited myself and found a nice (appropriately named) candidate - the main riff from Deep Purple's Burn.
-I still had to simplify the transcription somewhat to encourage the stringy to play it decently, and I think the result is "OK".
+I still had to simplify the transcription somewhat to encourage the stringy to play it decently, and I think the result is "OK" .. see it on [YouTube](https://youtu.be/Jn1iYxQHtXs).

 ### MusicXML Conversion